mactul/system_abstraction/SA/network/easy_tcp_tls.md

     SA_init();  // if you forget that, your code will never work on Windows and if you are in release mode, the socket creation will just fail without a warning

     server_handler = SA_socket_server_init("127.0.0.1", 3678, 1);  // You can use socket_ssl_server_init if you want the connection to be secure, but you have to create a cert.pem and a key.pem file.
-    // Here we are using a backlog of 1, but you can (should ?) increase that if you want to handle multiple connections handshake in the same time (multiple etablished connections are independant from that).
+    // Here we are using a backlog of 1, but you can (should ?) increase that if you want to handle multiple connections handshake in the same time (multiple established connections are independent from that).

     if(server_handler == NULL)
     {